Zhefan-Xu/map_manager/README.md

 catkin_make
 ```
 ### II.
 Run DEMO
-a.
-In case you do not have/want a hardware platform to play with this repo, we have provided a lightweight [simulator](https://github.com/Zhefan-Xu/uav_simulator.git) for testing.
+a. **Occupancy Map:** In case you do not have/want a hardware platform to play with this repo, we have provided a lightweight [simulator](https://github.com/Zhefan-Xu/uav_simulator.git) for testing.
 Run the following command to launch the occupancy voxel map:

 ```
 roslaunch uav_simulator start.launch